Dorchester County Council votes to drop its mask ordinance for unincorporated areas

 Councilman Jay Byars led much of the discussion around the ordinance.
 He said he views decisions such as mask ordinances as being harmful to local businesses and the psyche to the community.

 He also referenced concerns around Dorchester Districts 2’s decision to begin the first two weeks of school completely online.
-He voted to approve the ordinance in July.
+He was absent during the previous vote to approve the ordinance in July.

 “We’re not seeing a drastic mortality rate to justify what we’re doing,” he said.